Skyforce-Tech/sf-eureka-server/README.md

 # sf-eureka-server
 The eureka server is deployed in heroku.
-Any user can register their microservice to this eureka server to gain spring cloud benifits.
+Any user can register their microservices to this eureka server to gain spring cloud benifits.

 Eureka Url: https://sf-eurekaserver.herokuapp.com/
 <br>